What is the U3A?

 Can I be a Course Convenor?

 - Yes, any member with knowledge about a topic of interest to our members can become a Convenor

 - You will need to identify the objectives, methodology to be used and expected outcomes in terms of knowledge or skills to be learned

-- You will need to make an application to run a new course and submit this to the Activities Coordinator, who will present the course to committee for final approval
+- You will need to make an application to run a new Activity and submit this to Members Services, who will present the Activity to committee for final approval

-- Interest in the course content can be gauged by posting an article / information in our newsletter, the BUZZ
+- Interest in the Activity content can be gauged by posting an article / information in our newsletter, the BUZZ

 - Once approval has been obtained a day and time will be allocated dependant on the availability of rooms / venues

 How can I join?
 What does it cost to become a member?